brunokoga/Montevideo/ultimateCombat_dir/spells/peacebond.md

 **Target** one sheathed or slung weapon

-**Duration** 1 minute/level
+**Duration** 1 minut_dir/level

 **Saving Throw** Will negates (object); **Spell Resistance** yes (object)

 You lock a weapon in place on its owner's body, or within the weapon's sheath or holster.
-Anyone who then tries to draw the weapon must spend a standard action and succeed at a Strength check (DC equal to the saving throw DC) to do so, provoking attacks of opportunity whether the attempt succeeds or fails.
+Anyone who then tries to draw the weapon must spend a standard action and succeed at a Strength check (DC equal to the saving throw DC to do so, provoking attacks of opportunity whether the attempt succeeds or fails.